-The wholly-owned group consists of World.Net Services Limited and its wholly-owned controlled entities, World.Net Services (UK) Limited and World Net Services Sdn Bhd.
-Ownership interests in these controlled entities are set out in Note 12.
+The wholly-owned group consists of World.Net Services Limited and its wholly-owned controlled entity, World Net Services Sdn Bhd.
+Ownership interests in this controlled entity is set out in Note 12.

-Transactions between World.Net Services Limited and other entities in the wholly-owned group during the years ended 30 June 2015 and 30 June 2016, consisted of loans advanced by/to World.Net Services Limited and loans repaid by/to World.Net Services Limited.
+Transactions between World.Net Services Limited and other entities in the wholly-owned group during the years ended 30 June 2017 and 30 June 2018, consisted of loans advanced by/to World.Net Services Limited and loans repaid by/to World.Net Services Limited.

 Parent entity

-2016 2015
+2018 2017

 \$ \$